Pruning tomatoes sometimes called “sucker pruning” can help your plants be more healthy and even more productive.

 Pruning Tomatoes – Determinate vs Indeterminate tomatoes

-There are 2 types of tomatoes out there and you need to know what type you have.
+There are 2 types of tomatoes out there and you need to know what variety of tomato type that you have.
 Determinate tomatoes are bred to stay limited in size and production.
 This type of tomato grows to a “determined” size (hence the name) and needs very little if any pruning.
-In fact pruning, determinate tomatoes will often reduce production.
+In fact pruning, determinate tomatoes will often reduce production with fewer fruit.
 The only pruning I recommend for Determinate tomatoes is discussed in Step 1 below.

 Indeterminate tomatoes are not limited in size.
 The plants can become very tall and very bushy, in certain situations this can be a problem.
-If left alone and in warmer climates, indeterminate tomatoes are actually perennials and will just continue to grow longer and larger.
-These are the type of tomato you can prune more aggressively.
+If left alone and in warmer climates, indeterminate tomato plants are actually perennials and will just continue to grow longer and larger.
+Indeterminate tomatoes are the type of tomato you can prune more aggressively.

 Step 1 – Cleaning up branches touching the ground